unfoldingWord-box3/hello-world-react-component-library/README.md

 1. Run the Styleguide with `yarn start`.
 1. Ensure that the Styleguide is running by visiting `localhost:6060` on your web browser.
 1. Modify the code and documentation in your code editor and check out the Styleguide.
+    - Update the styleguide.config.js to match your new component names.

 ### Setting up NPM Publishing